8 Tips for Exercising with Hashimoto’s

 After each set of a hundred reps?
 Every 10 miles?

 Which brings me to my next tip…

-I have seen women with Hashimoto’s thrive with a high weight, low repetition weight lifting protocol – myself included.
+I have seen women with Hashimoto’s thrive with a high weight, low repetition weight lifting protocol like Thyroid Strong – myself included.
 It covers all the bases: it helps increase strength and muscle mass, improves joint support, helps get rid of excess weight, supports hormone balance, and provides opportunities between tough, high-weight sets for recovery breaks.
 With low repetitions – somewhere around 5 or less – you have the opportunity to lift heavier weight and push your body towards your goals.
 Paired with long rest breaks, a high weight/low rep weight lifting plan (about 3 times a week) allows you to prevent burnout, overuse, and injury due to fatigue.